restimirandaNU/liri-node-app/README.md

 ![spotify-this-songimage](https://user-images.githubusercontent.com/43328718/50049152-3fb4e600-00a3-11e9-83c0-3e2a3890f0e5.PNG)

-3. node liri.js movie-this '<movie name here>
+3. node liri.js movie-this '<movie name here>.
 This will output the following information to your terminal/bash window:

        * Title of the movie.